 (See our Trademark FAQ for more information on the likelihood of confusion requirement).
 So, be sure to run searches on every variation of your term that could be trademarked.
 To continue with the same example, you'd want to search "Fast Bue", "Fast-Blue", "Fastblue", "Fast Blu",...

-a trademark grants you exclusive rights to use a particular name, color, or logo.
+There are limitations to what a trademark can do and protect.
+Yes, a trademark grants you exclusive rights to use a particular name, color, or logo.
 But, this protection applies only to the specific goods or services you have registered under.
-For instance, if you’ve trademarked “Budding Blossoms” for a children’s clothing line, another company can use ...
+For instance, if you’ve trademarked “Budding...

 Remember reading thatit’s best to avoid long and hard-to-remember domain names?Here’s a real-world example for you — it’s easy to remember a name likeAnna Lee, rather than a name likeAnna Lee-Chastain-Tanner-Riley-Ross.
 Make your domain name easy to pronounce and spell ...